 Prior to 2014, the specification of the performance data to be provided by the relevant electricity distributors was specified in section 18.1 of the Electricity Compliance Reporting Manual (Manual).
-The Authority has decided to remove the indicators from the Manual and use this Handbook as the sole source of information about distributor's performance reporting obligations.
+The ERA has removed the indicators from the Manual and uses this Handbook as the sole source of information about distributor's performance reporting obligations.